Pre-order now

 • In humans, the gene for red hair must be inherited from both parents for the hair color to appear.

-Gender distribution in orange cats
+Sex distribution in orange cats

-A group of orange tabby cats playfully interacting in a sunny backyard surrounded by trees and grass, creating a lively and cheerful atmosphere.
+A group of orange tabby cats playfully interacting in a sunny backyard, surrounded by trees and grass, creating a lively and cheerful atmosphere.
 Photographed in the style of a medium telephoto lens in bright daylight.

-• More male orange cats than female
+• More male orange cats than females

-• Female cats need two genes for the orange color
+• Female cats need two genes for the orange color.

 • Orange cats make excellent companions for families with children or other pets.